alirezanet/Gridify/README.md

 [![Gridify](https://alirezanet.github.io/Gridify/gridify-readme-logo.svg)](https://alirezanet.github.io/Gridify/)

 ## Introduction

-Gridify is a dynamic LINQ library that converts your string to a LINQ query in the easiest way possible with excellent performance. it also, introduces an easy way to apply Filtering, Sorting and Pagination using text-based data.
+Gridify is a dynamic LINQ library that simplifies the process of converting strings to LINQ queries.
+With exceptional performance and ease-of-use, Gridify makes it effortless to apply filtering, sorting, and pagination using text-based data.

 ## Features

-- It's Fast and easy to use
+- Fast and easy to use
 - Supports filtering, sorting, and pagination
 - Supports `string` to LINQ conversion
 - Supports nested queries and sub-collections